bee51/BehaviourTreeBasedAIGame/README.md

 Make sure to refer to the Unity documentation for more information on how to work with Unity and C#.

-## License

-This repository is licensed under the [MIT License](LICENSE).
-You are free to use, modify, and distribute the code in accordance with the terms of the license.

 ## Acknowledgments